bredele/vomit/README.md

 ```

 Vomit can swallow functions and regurgitate them in order to create reusable components.
 What's nasty about it is that
 it updates your DOM everytime you call that function!
+At the opposite of some librairies out there such as React, vomit is using real DOM for diffing and patching.

 ## composition